pineunity/apmec/doc/source/install/openstack_vim_installation.rst

 ==========================

-This document describes how to install a simple OpenStack which can be a Tacker VIM.
+This document describes how to install a simple OpenStack which can be a Apmec VIM.
 Since the kolla-ansible provides a good and stable way to deploy an OpenStack environment, this document adopts it to finish this task.

 The target OpenStack consists of three nodes.
 Besides the OpenStack role, the